unit 20-p1

 Legal and ethical issues

-regulation ensures social responsibility and a respect for fairness by being legal, decent, honest and truthful to their customers, staff and anyone included in the company.
+Regulation ensures social responsibility and a respect for fairness by being legal, decent, honest, and truthful to their customers, staff and anyone included in the company.

 Regulatory bodies